-The Managing Director of the International Monetary Fund (IMF) and nominated President of the European Central Bank Christine Lagarde will hold the laudatio for German Chancellor Angela Merkel when she is awarded an honorary doctorate from HHL Leipzig Graduate School of Management.
-HHL will confer the degree of Dr. rer. oec. h.c. on Angela Merkel to honor her leadership accomplishments and her resulting impact on management science.
+The Managing Director of the International Monetary Fund (IMF) and nominated President of the European Central Bank Christine Lagarde held the laudatio for German Chancellor Angela Merkel when she was awarded an honorary doctorate from HHL Leipzig Graduate School of Management.
+HHL confered the degree of Dr. rer. oec. h.c. on Angela Merkel to honor her leadership accomplishments and her resulting impact on management science.

 Prof. Dr. Stephan Stubner, Dean of HHL Leipzig Graduate School of Management: “We are excited to have Ms. Lagarde giving the laudatory address for our future honorary doctor Angela Merkel.
 Christine Lagarde has influenced the economy of the world in her very unique way.
 Two of the world’s most influential women will be attending our graduation ceremony and I am certain this event will become a great source of inspiration for our students.”

-The ceremony for 220 graduates from 65 nations will take place at the Leipzig Opera House on the morning of August 31, 2019 with over 1,200 attending.
+The ceremony for 220 graduates from 65 nations took place at the Leipzig Opera House on the morning of August 31, 2019 with over 1,200 attendants.

 Other recipients of the title include U.S. economist and internationally renowned strategy expert Prof. Michael E. Porter from Harvard Business School, German entrepreneur Prof. Dr. Michael Otto as well as former Saxon Prime Minister Prof. Dr. Kurt Biedenkopf.

-The HHL Graduation Ceremony 2019 will take place on Saturday, August 31, at 9 am (CEST) and will be available via Facebook Livestream on the official HHL Facebook channel.
+The HHL Graduation Ceremony 2019 took place on Saturday, August 31, at 9 am (CEST) and can be rewatched via the HHL Youtube channel or by clicking on the video below.